 - Hearing Aids – A small electronic device which is placed into your ear.
 This device will make sounds louder and clearer, without giving you your full hearing back.
 There are several different types of hearing aids, with some going around the top and back of your ear and others going into the opening of the ear.
 Hearing aids are available on the NHS for anyone who needs them.

 - Hearing Implants – If a hearing aid doesn’t help, a special device can be fitted inside or to your skull during an operation.
 There are a few different types of hearing implants available, such as bone anchored hearing aids, cochlear implants and auditory brainstem implants.

 - Sign Language / Lip Readings – If you develop severe hearing loss it can affect your ability to communicate with others.
-To combat this, it may be that you learn new methods of communication that can be used instead of spoken English.
+To combat this, you might want to learn new methods of communication that you can use instead of spoken English.

 Make use of Free Hearing Tests

 Just like with your eye tests, NHS hearing tests are also free of charge.
-Having regular tests can ensure that professionals can detect any damage to your ears, sooner rather than later.
-During your appointment it’s likely that you take part in a few different tests, such as:
+Having regular tests makes sure that professionals can detect any hearing problems sooner rather than later.
+During your appointment you’ll likely have a few different tests, such as:

 - Pure Tone Audiometry – You will listen to different sounds through headphones and press a button or raise your hand every time you hear something.

 - Speech Perception Test – You will listen to speech, rather than sounds.

 - Tympanometry – A device is placed into your ear which checks for any fluid behind the eardrum.

 This is especially useful if you work in a noisy environment such as a construction site or factory.
 Being around loud machinery can put a lot of pressure on your eardrum.
 Therefore, we would suggest wearing ear defenders or earplugs whilst you’re at work.